adap/flower/doc/source/quickstart-ios.rst

 Our example consists of one Python *server* and iPhone *clients* that all have the same model.

-*Clients* are responsible for generating individual weight-updates for the model based on their local datasets.
+*Clients* are responsible for generating individual weight updates for the model based on their local datasets.
 These updates are then sent to the *server* which will aggregate them to produce a better model.
 Finally, the *server* sends this improved version of the model back to each *client*.
 A complete cycle of weight updates is called a *round*.